By Little Pro on 2016-07-17 Views: Update:2017-06-21

 |Excepted uses:||Photoresists or anti reflective coatings for photolithography processes, photographic coatings, provided certain conditions are met.|

-Perfluorooctanoic acid (PFOA) and its salts are suspected to have a similar hazard profile to PFOS.
-It might be restricted in the future too.
+Note: Perfluorooctanoic acid (PFOA) and its salts are suspected to have a similar hazard profile to PFOS.
+It is added to REACH annex XVII restricted substances in June 2017.
+Read more...